-At Text2MD, we take a functional medicine approach to patient care.
+At Text2MD, we take a functional medicine approach to patient care with the 7 Systems of Functional Medicine.
 We get to know you as an individual so we can understand all the factors affecting your health.
 Then, we address the specific factors contributing to your health concerns.
 As a result, we can create a customized treatment plan that works for you.

 What Is Functional Medicine?

 Functional medicine aims to bridge the gap between alternative and conventional medicine practices.
 The biochemist who coined the term, Jeffrey Bland, believed that illness occurs due to problems in a person’s “biological network.”